mad-lab-fau/tpcp/paper/paper.md

 Therefore, the resulting data structures are unlikely to be compatible with existing algorithms.
 Hence, researchers need to implement code abstractions of their datasets, often in the form of helper functions.
 With the `tpcp.Dataset` implementation, we suggest an alternative interface to diverse data structures by implementing data access using Python classes.
-Inspired by `pytorch` datasets, their structure can be iterated, filtered, and split.
+Inspired by `pytorch` datasets, they provide a common interface and their structure can be iterated, filtered, and split.
 Further, they are compatible with other tooling provided in `tpcp`.

 ## Pipelines